Erica seriphiifolia

 Photographer: Anton Potgieter

-Erica seriphiifolia is a compact, erect shrublet reaching heights around 30 cm.
+Erica seriphiifolia, commonly known as hook-leaved heath, is a compact, erect shrublet reaching heights around 40 cm.
 This is a single-stem plant that reseeds after fire.

-The species belongs to the Melastomon section in the Platystoma subgenus of the Erica genus, plants with relatively inconspicuous sepals and obconic or bell-shaped, wide-mouthed flowers.
+According to the Erica classification of Baker and Oliver the species belongs to the Melastomon section in the Platystoma subgenus of the Erica genus, plants with relatively inconspicuous sepals and obconic or bell-shaped, wide-mouthed flowers.
+Manning and Helme classifies the plant among the Goblet Heaths, characterised by cup-shaped and short-tubed corollas, the lobes longer than the tubes.